simonsobs/so_pysm_models/docs/highres_templates.rst

 **Free Free**

 * SO_f1:
-same model as PySM f1
+same model as PySM f1, no spatial variation of spectral index equal to -2.4

 **AME**